MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 *Explain how the UI helps you create the script, but you can also manually edit the script using the advanced editor and the different views to modify your code.*

-## How does query get evalauted in Power Query?
+## How does a query get evaluated in Power Query?

 Power Query works as a tool that extracts the data from a data source, performs any transformations needed using the Power Query engine (also known as the Mashup engine), and then it loads your desired output into a destination of your choice.